nickyliux/nl_rigging_tools/README.md

 # nl-rigging-tools

 ## Background
 For years, I have been rigging characters with my own autorigger .
-Once in a project I studied Ziva and rigged the actual "skeleton".
-I find it interesting and I would like to learn advanced python and anatomy through the project.
+Once in a project I was using Ziva and find it interesting rigging the actual "skeleton".
+Menawhile I would like to apply python and anatomy through the project.

 ## Overview

-nl-rigging-tools is designed to be used with minimum setup time and maximum usability.
+nl-rigging-tools is designed with minimum setup time and maximum usability.
 - <b>Modular : </b>
-There are times only part of the body is visible or needed.
-Modular build avoids building entire rig and deleting unwanted parts which may break the rig.
+I'm tired of building entire rig and deleting unwanted parts.
 - <b>Custom Framework : </b>
-Thanks to the course "Python for Maya: Beginner to Advanced Rigging Automation" by Nick Hughes, I learn to build custom framework for faster development and cleaner codes.
+Thanks to the course "Python for Maya: Beginner to Advanced Rigging Automation" by Nick Hughes, I learn to build tools without PyMel
-- <b>Auto Bone Skinning : </b>
+- <b>Auto Skinning </b>
-Minimum setup by positioning reference / ribbon joints for the skeletal meshes.

 ## Framework Python Classes
 ```mermaid